scikit-image/scikit-image/INSTALL.rst

 We are very insterested in learning how ``scikit-image`` is `used <https://github.com/scikit-image/scikit-image/issues/4375>`_.
-Help us learn what other platforms you would like to install scikit-image!
+Help us learn on which other platforms you would like to install scikit-image!

 Unsupported platforms include: